goat-io/openmetabase/README.md

 ## Overview

 This project demonstrates how to use a modified version of Metabase to create interactive backoffice applications.
-Since the open-source version of Metabase has limitations on embedded dashboard actions, we maintain a patched version that enables these features.
+Since the open-source version of Metabase has limitations on embedded dashboard actions, we maintain a patched version that enables these features while respecting all license requirements.

 ## Architecture